Fermion dynamics in presence of non abelian monopoles: Introduction

 Non abelian gauge theories are one of the most important subjects in modern theoretical physics, as they may explain phenomena such quark confinement and several aspects of hadron physics.
 One of the aspects that makes them harder to understand is that quarks seemingly are not part of the asymptotic states of the theory.
 It was suggested at some point that non abelian monopoles \cite{monopolos1}-\cite{monopolos2} may play an important role for confinement, since they may help for realizing a dual Meissner effect in which the quarks become the analog of confined magnets.
 In this scenario, the monopoles are decoupled at low energy due to their large mass \cite{thooft}-\cite{mandelstam}.
 As far as the authors know, this idea has not yet successfully implemented.
 However, the study of flux lines, confinement and dualities has been proved to be fruitful in the supersymmetric context.
 Supersymmetry has not been discovered yet, nevertheless, these studies are an interesting theoretical laboratory for understanding the possible phases that a gauge theory may realize \cite{sw1}-\cite{seiberg4}.

 The present work is focused on the classical dynamics of a particle with one-half spin in presence of non abelian fields, in particular monopole configurations.
+We underline that either the abelian limit or the spinless case have been considered in the precedent investigations.
+In particular, the references \cite{ruso1}-\cite{ruso2} have found several classical solutions for spinless particles in presence of non abelian monopoles and the reference \cite{morano1} provides a deduction of the famous Callan-Rubakov result in purely classical terms.
 At first sight, one may wonder about the possible applications of such studies, as quarks are not free and the quantum effects are believed to play a significant role in the dynamics.
 However, some motivations may be given.
 An example is the study of a non abelian plasma \cite{litim}-\cite{litim12} at very high densities or temperatures.
 These studies may have applications in the very early universe, the dynamics of neutron stars or supernova explosions.
 In addition, the study of a electroweak plasma may have interesting applications for modelling baryon number violation at these cosmological stages.

-There exist excellent books such as \cite{shifmanbook1}-\cite{shnir} which covers topics about non abelian monopoles.
-However, the authors did not found yet a discussion focused on classical aspects of particles in these non abelian configurations in full detail.
-This is the motivation for writing the present short work.
-We should however open the possibility that this analysis has been done before.
-If this is the case, we are simply not acquainted with that reference.
+Several topics about the dynamics of monopoles are covered in \cite{shifmanbook1}-\cite{shnir}.

 The present work is organized as follows.
 In section 2 the equations of motion are derived, and the abelian limit and the spinless case are also discussed.
 In section 3 and 4 the energy and generalized angular momentum are discussed, and it is shown that these quantities are conserved only in specific situations.
 An example is presented in section 5, where the spin and isotopic charge precession are studied in some detail.
 This section also contains a discussion of the presented results.